 by Djinn

-Or maybe he just hadn't cared.
+Or maybe he just had not cared.

 Moving out of the doorway, he saw a bench in the sun about twenty paces ahead.
 A week ago, he could have covered the distance in moments.
 Now, he measured every painful step in ragged breaths and force of will.